New York Knicks Trade Rumors: Team Must Make Roster Move On Sunday

 New York Knicks trade rumors address the current situation, where the team has too many players on the roster.
 The Knicks are getting Joakim Noah back from his NBA suspension, giving them 16 active players as of Sunday night (November 12).
 This requires the team to do something before Noah’s official return from his PED suspension, setting up some interesting possibilities for the franchise.

-A report by Newsday states that Mindaugas Kuzminskas is one name that keeps coming up in NBA trade rumors.
+A report by Newsday stated that Mindaugas Kuzminskas is one name that keeps coming up in NBA trade rumors.
 Kuzminskas is “fully aware” of the New York Knicks trade rumors, even though he doesn’t have much control over where he will play his next game.
-NBA analyst Laura Albanese also states that Kusminskas doesn’t seem very pleased with the situation.
+NBA analyst Laura Albanese also stated that Kusminskas doesn’t seem very pleased with the situation.

 “I think the next three years are going to be the best of my career, I hope, because I’ve never felt so good — physically, mentally.
 If it is possible to play here, I would be more than happy.
 I think to play here, to win here is a great feeling, especially this year, when we’re playing pretty good, winning more games, the atmosphere in the gym is great and everything.
 If it is possible for me to play here, of course, I would like to stay, and if not, I would just like to play.”